-Section 36 - Would require that the AOC, through the Gender and Justice Commission of the Supreme Court, to work with the Washington Women's Commission and others to make recommendations on use of technology, improving access, best practices when civil and criminal cases co-occurring are based on same conduct, and data sharing and collection (in partnership with WSCCR, WSIPP and UW and Indian Health Institute).
-Would require the Gender and Justice Commission to report its recommendations to the legislature by June 30, 2022.
+Section 36(1) - Would require that the AOC, through the Gender and Justice Commission of the Supreme Court, to work with the Washington Women's Commission and others to make recommendations on use of (a) technology to reduce administrative burdens in protection order proceedings; (b) improving access to unrepresented parties in protection order proceedings, including promoting access for pro bono attorneys for remote protection order proceedings, in consultation with the Washington State Bar Association; (c) developing best practices for courts when there are civil protection order and criminal proceedings that concern the same alleged conduct; and (d) developing best practices in data collection and sharing, including demographic information, in order to promote research and study on protection orders and transparency of protection order data for the public, in partnership with the Washington State Center for Court Research (WSCCR), the Washington State Institute for Public Policy (WSIPP), the University of Washington (UW) and the urban Indian Health Institute).

+Section 36(2) - Would require the Gender and Justice Commission to report its recommendations to the legislature by June 30, 2022.